zingeroff/Restaurant_Sales_Analysis/README.md

 - **RFM Segmentation**
   ![RFM](visuals/RFM.png)

-- **Cohort Analysis**
-  - Examine **customer retention** over time by grouping users based on their first purchase month (cohort).
-  - Track and compare how different cohorts engage and remain active in subsequent months.

 - **Customer Lifetime Value (CLV)**
   - Estimate the total revenue a customer is expected to generate over their entire relationship with the restaurant.
   - Understand how investing in customer acquisition and retention can yield higher returns.